epadam/Machine-Learning-Tutorial-Demo-Resources/Data_Analysis.md

 # Data Analysis

-In this tutorial we will go give general ideas of analysis for tabular data.
+In this guide we will give general ideas of analysis for tabular data.
+For data engineering, please check [here](Data_Engineering.md).

 For images and texts please refer to [Computer Vision](Computer_Vision.md) and [Natural Language Processing](Natural_Language_Processing.md)